Home » Geography » Aegean Sea

 Aegean Sea Significance

 Access to the sea allowed Ancient Greece to expand economically.
 Because being on the sea allows for the construction of numerous ports for trade.
 The Greeks also became skilled navigators, allowing them to trade with other city-states.
 The ancient Greeks used to travel from city to city across the Aegean Sea.
 The Aegean Sea has a rich cultural and historical heritage, as it was the centre of several ancient civilizations such as the Minoans and Mycenaeans.
-The Aegean Sea is home to a diverse range of flora and fauna, and it also serves as a critical habitat for several species of migratory birds.
+The Aegean Sea is home to a diverse range of flora and fauna, and it also serves as a important habitat for several species of migratory birds.

 Read More: Atlantic Ocean